Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

 **Grenade, Incendiary.** Creatures that fails the :d20-save: **Saving Throw**, takes the grenade damage or half as much on successful save.
 The ground in a 20-foot radius centered on the target is ignited in flames.
 Each creature that enters the affected area, starts its turn or, end its turn on the affected area immediately takes :material-fire: **3d4 Fire** damage.

 **Grenade, Flashbang.** Creatures that fails the :d20-save: **Saving Throw**, takes the grenade damage and it is Blinded(1) and Deafened(2) for 1 minute.
 The creature repeats this :d20-save: **Saving Throw** at the start of each turn, ending the effect on success.
 On successful save, it only takes half damage and no additional effects.
-{ .annotate }

-1. :material-eye-off: **Blinded** is a Condition.
-      - A blinded creature can't see and automatically fails any :d20-check: **Ability Check** that requires sight.
-      - :d20-attack: **Attack Roll**s against the creature have advantage, and the creature’s :d20-attack: **Attack Rolls** have disadvantage.
-2. :material-ear-hearing-off: **Deafened** is a Condition.
-      - A deafened creature can’t hear, automatically fails any :die-d20: **Ability Check** that requires hearing and is **resistant**(1) to :material-waveform: Thunder damage.
-        { .annotate }

-        1. Creature that is resistant or immune to a damage type takes only half or no damage from the damage type respectively.

-**Grenade, Smoke.** The terrain, creature and objects that is within affected area centered on the point chosen is now filled with smokes and it is heavily obscured.
+**Grenade, Smoke.** The terrain, creature and objects that is within affected area centered on the point chosen is filled with smokes and it is heavily obscured.
 The smoke spreads around corners.
 The smoke lasts for 1 minute or until a wind of moderate or heavy speed disperses.